 Benchmarking provides you with the opportunity to look for new sources of value, new capabilities and develop a case for change.

 There are many reasons you may decide to run a benchmarking procurement process:

 But where do you start?

-A benchmarking exercise is complex.
+A procurement benchmarking exercise is complex.
 You need up-to-date market knowledge, commercial data and an expert understanding of the specific category being benchmarked in order to conduct a thorough review.
 There is a need to fully evaluate financial or operational best practice, in order to measure supplier performance against competitors.

 A benchmarking consultant can work with you on a review of a single contract or to benchmark multiple suppliers, depending on your individual needs.
 Maybe you are considering running a tender but are concerned about the time and resource needed to run the process.
-Benchmarking can give you the reassurance you need that your incumbent supplier is the best available option, without the time and cost investment of a tender process.
+Procurement benchmarking metrics can give you the reassurance you need that your incumbent supplier is the best available option, without the time and cost investment of a tender process.

 So how do we do this?

 Our specialists take time to really understand your organisation and your strategic plans.
 We are not afraid to ask your senior stakeholders the challenging questions in order to fully realise the benefits of your benchmarking exercise.
 We use this first stage to gain a full understanding of the current operating model, resources and capabilities, culture, cycle times, supplier base, costs and current returns on investment.

 We then take a look at what good looks like from a market, category and best practice perspective.
 We provide a market assessment by closely analysing new suppliers, potential tools or technologies and reviewing competitor performance to then use as a comparison for your own organisation.

 Assimilating the gathered data, we then look at where there are opportunities for you to evolve your practice, create innovation, reduce costs, realise value from your suppliers or enhance the capabilities of your procurement function.
 We also assess where you may currently be exposed to risk in your supply chain and mitigate that for the future.